awslabs/Renate/doc/getting_started/index.rst

 This section covers the usage of Renate from the installation to the training of a model.
-The content is intended to explain the basic steps to be taken when creating a new training pipeline based on Rente.
+The content is intended to explain the basic steps to be taken when creating a new training pipeline based on Renate.

 If your goal is to test multiple Renate algorithms on your dataset or to test a specific algorithm on multiple datasets and scenarios, you will be better served by the benchmarking functionalities